LongEmotion: Measuring Emotional Intelligence of Large Language Models in Long-Context Interaction: Conclusion

 \section{Conclusion}

-In this work, we introduce LongEmotion, a benchmark for measuring models' Emotional Intelligence in long-context scenarios.
-LongEmotion comprises six tasks that comprehensively challenge models across multiple dimensions—emotion recognition, emotional support, emotional expression, emotional knowledge, and more.
+In this work, we introduce \textsc{LongEmotion}, a benchmark for measuring models' Emotional Intelligence in long-context scenarios. \textsc{LongEmotion} comprises six tasks that comprehensively challenge models across emotion recognition, knowledge application and empathetic generation.
 Beyond constructing the dataset, we also build Retrieval-Augmented Generation (RAG) and Collaborative Emotional Modeling (CoEM) frameworks for each task, achieving improvements on the vast majority of them.
-We conduct exhaustive experiments on the LongEmotion dataset under Base, RAG, and CoEM settings, analyzing models’ Emotional Intelligence from perspectives such as emotion enhancement, long-text performance, and expressive capability.
-Additionally, we integrate rigorous manual annotations into our synthetic data creation pipeline to ensure high data quality.
+We conduct exhaustive experiments and a detailed case study to analyze models’ EI in long-context scenarios.